rwinscot/OSH/RADiuS/RADiuS USB Dongle/README.md

  * Skinnified the board (width - 4mm)
  * Increased width of power traces
  * Added RADiuS info and OSH logo
+ * Moved 9 pin SIL connector to the other side of the board
+ * Added bStop on soldermask under antenna for adhesive

 v1.0
 ---